leighpoulier/cinco-dados/README.md

 #### 2. Dice

 During the main game, the five dados are "rolled" to generate the required combinations.
 The dados will be represented visually; displayed using a grid of white and black Unicode chacters that can be represented in the terminal.
-The values of the dados are generated from five seperate psuedo-random number generators; one for each dados.
-The action of dados rolling is simulated by animating the dados in a sequence.
-A "locking" enables the user to select which dados to roll again and which to keep, simulating adding or removing real dados to a dados cup before rolling.
+The values of the dados are generated from five seperate psuedo-random number generators; one for each dado.
+The action of rolling the dados is simulated by animating the dados in a sequence.
+A "locking" function enables the user to select which dados to roll again and which to keep, simulating adding or removing real dados to or from a dados cup before rolling.

 #### 3. Score Card

 While the game is in progress, roughly half of the screen is taken up with the score card.
 The table is automatically generated and widens to accomodate the number of players in the current game.
-It displays the list of available score categories, and includes a score in those categories that have already had dados rolls allocated.
-It calculates and displays the subtotals of the top and bottom secions, applies a bonus for the top section if applicable, and calculates the grand total.
+It displays the list of available score categories, and includes a score in those categories that have already had dado rolls allocated.
+It calculates and displays the subtotals of the top and bottom sections, applies a bonus for the top section if applicable, and calculates the grand total.
 There is one column for every player, with their name at the top, which is highlighted when it is their turn.
-After completing their dados rolls, the player can the cursor to navigate up and down their column to see each prospective score displayed in the available cells, before committing to one.
+After rolling the dados, the player can use the cursor to navigate up and down their score card column to see each prospective score displayed in the available cells, before committing to one.
 Only cells which have not yet been allocated are selectable.

 #### 4. High Score Table